- Trace the evolution of online and digital media.

 - Explore ways to use digital communication as a business professional.

-In the last 20 years, online and digital media have grown to become fixtures in the daily life of most people in Canada.
+In the last 20 years, online and digital media has grown in leaps and bounds to become a fixture in the daily life of most people in Canada.
 Prior to the turn of the century, traditional media, which consisted of mainly print, radio, and television/movies, was limited to a few places and had a somewhat limited presence in lives and societies.
 For example, in the 20th century, radio and television grew to become features in the home.
 Movies were primarily enjoyed in theaters until VCRs and DVD players brought them into homes.
-The closest thing to a portable mass medium in the 20th century was reading a book or paper on a commute to and from work.
+The closest thing to a portable mass medium in the 20th century was reading a book or newspaper on a commute to and from work.

-Digital media in the 21st century are both more personal and more social than traditional media.
-Electronic devices (some small enough to fit into a pocket) have changed the way we communicate, including the way we approach communication in business.
-In this chapter, you will learn more about the evolution of digital media, as well as consider how people engage with digital media and how you can begin to use digital media as a business professional.
+Digital media in the 21st century are more personal and more social than traditional media.
+A small device that fits in your pocket has the ability to connect you with the world, from anywhere and at any time.
+It has changed the way you communicate, and in particular the way you approach communication in business.
+In this chapter, you will learn more about the evolution of digital media, consider how people engage with digital media, and how you can begin to use digital media as a business professional.

 To open this chapter, watch the following 16 minute video from Helen Morris-Brown on The Psychology of Communicating Effectively in a Digital World.

-- Communication for Business Professionals by eCampusOntario and licensed under a Creative Commons Attribution-ShareAlike 4.0 International License, except where otherwise noted.
+“78.
+Introduction” from Communication for Business Professionals by eCampusOntario is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.